HackYourFutureBelgium/sql-database/week2/README.md

 <img src="books-er.png" alt="books er diagram" width="66%"/>

-Each entity (Author, Publisher, etc) will be a table in our database.
-The relationship between the tables, or entities, are represented by the *verbs* that mark the arrows connecting entities.
+Each entity (Author, Publisher, etc.) will be a table in our database.
+The relationship between the tables, or entities, is represented by the *verbs* that mark the arrows connecting entities.

 The diagram is following the UML notation (**simplified**):
 - `0` - no relations